 As we stated before tar archive will create a single file for all directories and files.
 This is very useful for compression, transfer, backup, etc. Tar is generally used for transfer or backup operations too.
 In this example, we will create our desktop directory as a tar file.

 $ tar -cvf tmux.tar tmux-2.2

 Here we have created a tmux.tar which provides all files and folders in tmux-2.2

 Verbosity or Debug

 To get details of operations verbose option is should be specified.
-In previous example we are all ready using verbose option with -v
+In the previous example, we are already using the verbose option with -v

 Create Tar Archive With Gzip Compression